mattma/coreos-distro/examples/update-demo/README.md

 This example demonstrates the usage of Kubernetes to perform a live update on a running group of pods.
+It is based on [Update-demo](https://github.com/GoogleCloudPlatform/kubernetes/tree/master/docs/user-guide/update-demo)

 1. Turn up the UX for the demo.
 Start the proxy service.